 Because of size or volume, there are several types of cargoes that cannot be or is economically unviable to move by other modes of transport than the sea.

 Ocean freight is a less expensive method of shipping goods, but the drawback is a longer transit time.
 Another benefit for ocean freight is while size and weight may be an issue for air; it is not for ocean freight.

-Ocean freight is used quite extensively for the movement of bulk commodities such as agri-products (wheat, maize, soya, etc.), coal, iron ore or for wet bulk products such as crude oil and petroleum.
+Ocean freight is used quite extensively for the movement of bulk commodities such as agri-products (wheat, maize, soya, etc.), coal, iron ore, or for wet bulk products such as crude oil and petroleum.
 Also, larger, odd-shaped items including engines and propellers may move via this mode as well, depending on how sensitive the delivery time is.

 Ocean freight is also a preferred mode of transport for the movement of high volume and heavy cargo such as minerals, metals, ores, steel coils, etc. which would be impossible to move by air freight.

-Key benefits of ocean freight include
+Key benefits of sea freight include

 - Large volumes.
 A single, ultra-large container ship can carry +/-20,000 twenty-foot equivalent units (TEU)

 - Most environmental friendly among all modes of transport

 - Economical.
 Liner shipping is the most efficient mode of transport for goods